speedyk-005/chunklet-py/README.md

 ## 📊 Benchmarks

-See the [BENCHMARKS.md](https://github.com/speedyk-005/chunklet/blob/main/BENCHMARKS.md) for a detailed performance benchmark.
+See the [BENCHMARKS.md](https://github.com/speedyk-005/chunklet/blob/main/BENCHMARKS.md) for detailed performance benchmarks, and the [benchmark script](https://github.com/speedyk-005/chunklet/blob/main/benchmark.py) for the code used to generate them.

 ---